-Based upon underlying purchase agreements, the Company has commitments to purchase \$10.4 million of finished products and natural gas during fiscal 2008, which are not included in liabilities on the Company's balance sheet at December 29, 2007.
+Based upon underlying purchase agreements, the Company has commitments to purchase \$16.9 million of finished products, natural gas and diesel fuel during fiscal 2009, which are not included in liabilities on the Company's balance sheet at January 3, 2009.
 These purchase agreements are entered into in the normal course of the Company's business and are not subject to derivative accounting.
-The commitments will be recorded on the balance sheet of the Company when delivery of these commodities occurs and ownership passes to the Company during fiscal 2008, in accordance with accounting principles generally accepted in the U.S.
+The commitments will be recorded on the balance sheet of the Company when delivery of these commodities occurs and ownership passes to the Company during fiscal 2009, in accordance with accounting principles generally accepted in the U.S.

-Based upon underlying lease agreements, the Company expects to pay approximately \$9.9 million in operating lease obligations during fiscal 2008 which are not included in liabilities on the Company's balance sheet at December 29, 2007.
-This amount includes amounts related to the obligations assumed in connections with the Transaction.
-These lease obligations are included in cost of sales or selling, general and administrative expense as the underlying lease obligation comes due, in accordance with accounting principles generally accepted in the U.S.
+Based upon underlying lease agreements, the Company expects to pay approximately \$10.8 million in operating lease obligations during fiscal 2009 which are not included in liabilities on the Company's balance sheet at January 3, 2009.
+These lease obligations are included in cost of sales or selling, general and administrative expense on the Company's Statement of Operations as the underlying lease obligation comes due, in accordance with accounting principles generally accepted in the U.S.